-In the following video which is over two hours long, Věra tells her story.
+In the following video, over two hours long, Věra tells her story.
 We highly recommend you take the time and listen to this video about the remarkable story of this brave woman’s life.

 At the time of Věra’s interview in 1996, she and her husband were living in Massachusetts.

-A movie is being made of Věra’s life.
+A movie is being made about Věra’s life.
 Previously named Vera, it is now known as Resistance.
-Listen to AOF Winning screenwriter Caitlin McCarthy discuss her new script.
+Listen to AOF-winning screenwriter Caitlin McCarthy discuss her new script.

 You may wish to visit the website at Resistance the Movie.